This post may contain affiliate links. Please read our disclosure policy.

 Growing wheatgrass without soil is the cheaper, prettier option.
 However, without the nutrients given to the plant by a good quality organic compost, the plant itself will also grow to have fewer nutrients.
 It is also more hands-on, in terms of the growth process.

 That’s not to say that it’s pointless to use this method for juicing.
-However, it’s just something worth noting if you’re wanting to benefit from the maximum amount of nutrients that you can.
+However, it’s just something worth noting if you want to take advantage of the maximum amount of nutrients that you can.

 Growing Wheatgrass without soil is fairly similar to the first method.
 First you need to use the exact same method for sprouting the wheat.